iNavFlight/inav/docs/Spektrum bind.md

 ### Supported Hardware

-CJMCU, SPARKY, EUSTM32F103RC, CC3D targets and ALIENWIIF1, ALIENWIIF3 targets with hardware bind plug
+CJMCU, SPARKY, EUSTM32F103RC and ALIENWIIF1, ALIENWIIF3 targets with hardware bind plug

 ### Connecting a Spektrum-compatible satellite to a Flip32+ flight controller